gwen-interpreter/gwen-web/README.md

 Scenario: Lucky Google search
     Given I have Google in my browser
      When I do a search for "Gwen automation"
-     Then I should land on a Gwen page
+     Then I should find a Gwen page
 ```

 .. by defining separate and imperative [Meta features](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) like this ..